Get To Know: Stefan Wilson

-There must have been 100 things going through his mind last year, as he screamed towards pit road.
+There must have been 100 things going through his mind in the 2021 Indy 500, as he screamed towards pit road.
 As Stefan Wilson furiously pumped his brakes, his Andretti Autosport Honda refused to cooperate.
 Felt like his feet were pushing the pedals through the car tub.

 Just 32 laps after his 3rd Indianapolis 500 had started, Stef Wilson’s day was done.

 It was a cruel irony, really.
 The one time he needed to get something to stop, and it, instead, kept going.
 It’s the opposite of the way his career has treated him.
 Typically, every time he seemed to have something going, an invisible barrier would pop up.
 Stefan Wilson would carry on.
 He returned to Indy last year, starting 33rd and finishing 26th.

 The younger brother of the late Justin Wilson, Stefan was born September 20, 1989 in Sheffield, England.
 At the age of 16, he began racing for his brother’s team in the Formula Palmer Audi Autumn Trophy.
 He stayed with the series for two years, also ran in Formula 3, and came to the United States to race Indy Lights in 2009.